-- 6) Arrange your images so that you can see them both.
-You can use either the Windows menu to tile / float the images or you can drag the title of the images to arrange them. - 7) Switch to the Selections image. - 8) In the new image, drag the new layer to the bin icon at the bottom of the layers panel to delete the layer. - 9) Move your mouse over the Car layer in the Selections image. - 10) Hold down [Shift] and drag the layer to the new image.
+- 6) With the new image selected, delete the new layer by dragging it to the delete layer icon at the bottom of the layers palette. - 7) Switch to the Selections image. - 8) Move your mouse over the Car layer in the Selections image. - 9) Hold down [Shift] and drag the layer to the new image.
 The layer will be copied to the new image and will retain the layer name.
 Any additional information about the layer such as opacity, blending modes and layer effects (explained later) are also copied.